UW-PSI/SalishSeaModel-analysis/rachael_worklog_ssmc.md

 [Chat and website](https://www.tacoma.uw.edu/it)

 # New runs
-- Existing (replicate run as proof of concept)
-- 3j (move shallow loading to deep) as proof of concept for creating input file, running model and doing QAQC
 ### Notes from Su Kyong (sukyong.yun@pnnl.gov)

 Su Kyong created a folder that I can access that contains the setup and run files.